Culture & Climate

 We believe in professional Courage: "doing what's right even when it's difficult."

 JKM Training provides Safe Crisis Management (SCM) training to promote professional training that respects the dignity of all individuals.
-To get certified, you must complete the online SCM module and pass written and physical skill tests with a minimum score of 85%.
+To get certified, you must complete the online SCM module and pass written and physical skill tests with a minimum score of 85 percent.
 The physical SCM training is available in summer and winter sessions, and you must attend a four-hour practice to maintain your certification before the expiration date listed on your SCM certificate.

 SCM adheres to best practice guidelines and complies with federal and state statutes defined by 704 KAR 7:160 Use of Physical Restraint and Seclusion in Public Schools.
 Additional information on restraint and seclusion can be found in the 2023-24 Student Support and Behavior Intervention Handbook (pages 41–44).